Kraisie/SeriesTracker/README.md

 * `Gtk-Message: Failed to load module "pantheon-filechooser-module"` when Pantheon/Gtk is installed
 * NPE when switching scenes on Linux caused by the menu bar
     * only removing the menu bar fixes it at the moment
+* Windows shows white edges on startup (right and bottom side); Menu bar behaves weird on a second screen with another resolution
+    * might be related to DPI/Zoom level in windows settings